Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

+so that, since $q$ commutes with colimits, $\tilde{k}$ is compact in $\V$ if and only if $k$ is compact in $\C$.
+The last is true because of our hypothesis that the inclusion $\A\subseteq \C$ preserves compact objects.\\

 We claim that the sum $v\oplus \tilde{k}$ is a compact generator of $\V$.
 Obviously, as a finite sum of compacts, it is compact.
 We are left to check that it is a generator of $h(\V)$.
 In other words, we have to prove that for an arbitrary object $z$ in $\V$, if $z$ is right-orthogonal to the sum $v\oplus \tilde{k}$ in $h(\V$), then it is a zero object.
 Notice that $z$ is right-orthogonal to the sum if and only if it is right-orthogonal to $v$ and $\tilde{k}$ at the same time.
-The mapping space in the pullback is given by the formula

-In particular, $z$ is right-orthogonal to $\tilde{k} \in h(\V)$ if and only if $q(z)$ is right-orthogonal to $k$ in $\C$.
+In particular, the formula (\ref{nc1chikititas}) implies that $z$ is right-orthogonal to $\tilde{k} \in h(\V)$ if and only if $q(z)$ is right-orthogonal to $k$ in $\C$.
 Since $k$ is a compact generator of $h(\A)$ (by assumption), it follows from the Remark \ref{compactgeneratorisenough} that $q(z)$ is right-orthogonal to $k$ if and only if $q(z)$ is $L$-local, meaning that it is in $\C_0$ and we have $i\circ L(q(z))\simeq q(z)$, where $i$ is the fully faithfull right adjoint of $L$.
 Let us assume that $z$ is right-orthogonal to $\tilde{k}$.
 Then, this discussion implies that

 and using the fact that $q(z)\simeq i\circ L(q(z))$, it becomes